Fuck You (CeeLo Green song): Live performances

 Taratata, at the Reeperbahn Festival, Later... with Jools Holland, Late Show with David Letterman, the 31st annual Children in Need telethon, the Christmas edition of BBC One chart show Top of the Pops, Saturday Night Live and many other venues.
-Cee Lo also performed at the 53rd Grammy Awards on February 10, 2011, with actress Gwyneth Paltrow and several puppets provided by The Jim Henson Company.
+Cee Lo also performed at the 53rd Grammy Awards on February 13, 2011, with actress Gwyneth Paltrow and several puppets provided by The Jim Henson Company.
 Two days later, he sang at the 2011 BRIT Awards alongside UK singer Paloma Faith.
 On August 14, Cee Lo sang at WWE's 2011 Summerslam pay-per-view event in Los Angeles with the addition of WWE Divas dancing to "Fuck You" at the event's venue.
+During CeeLo Green Presents Loberace, Green performed "Fuck You" with the animatronic band The Rock-afire Explosion.
+In 2022, Bruno Mars covered "Fuck You" as part of a medley with during his Bruno Mars Live (2022-2024) setlist.